-The first fork I encountered led me down a trail from regular conservatism (Baptist) to ultra-conservatism (a legalistic, Vineyard-like denomination).
-In other words, from stoic to charismatic, with much stricter rules.
-After a couple of bewildering years in this church I extricated myself and returned sober to mainstream Christianity; only to realize that what I’d experienced in the cult was just evangelicalism on steroids.
-The problematic base doctrines were still the same: no women in leadership, complementarianism (the husband is the head of the family), “eternal conscious torment hell” for the unsaved, and the exclusion of LGBT Christians.
+I first became aware of this a couple of decades ago when as an evangelical Christian I left a stoic Baptist church to attend a legalistic, charismatic denomination.
+After a couple of bewildering years in that church I extricated myself and returned sober to mainstream Christianity—only to realize that what I’d experienced in that cult was merely evangelicalism on steroids.
+The problematic base doctrines were still the same: no women in leadership, male headship (the husband has the final say), “eternal conscious torment hell” for the unsaved, and the exclusion of LGBTQ Christians.

-A couple of years of church-hopping followed and we unwittingly landed in a conservative denomination that allows (and affirms) the ordaining of women as pastors.
-Scandalous. 😉 This was a second fork in the road for me, challenging my beliefs regarding gender roles, and we’ve now been attending this church for more than a decade.
-You might call me a left-leaning conservative, or simply a moderate.
-Labels don’t leave much room for nuance.
-But all that aside, what I want to talk about specifically is something I’ve observed through these experiences:
+A couple more years of church-hopping followed and my husband and I unwittingly landed in a conservative denomination that allows (and affirms!) the ordaining of women as pastors.
+Scandalous, I know. 😉 This challenged and changed my beliefs regarding gender roles, and we’ve been attending this church for more than a decade now.
+Labels don’t leave much room for nuance, but today you might call me progressive, or a left-leaning conservative.

-Having journeyed this far throughout Christendom (dissecting/comparing the gamut of Calvinism, Molinism, Arminianism, Open Theism, Annihilation, and Universalism along the way), I’ve now had ample time to experience many levels of dogma from opposing angles.
-And what I’ve found is that both camps (left-wing, right-wing, and everything between) are saturated with pride, arrogance, and self-righteousness.
-Now, that’s not to say the majority are this way, only that these are the loudest voices.
-There are innumerable kind-hearted, humble people throughout, in every single denomination, and on each end of the pole; they just don’t get much recognition.
+Having journeyed this far throughout Christendom (dissecting/comparing the gamut of Calvinism, Arminianism, Open Theism, Annihilation, and Universalism along the way), I’ve now had ample time to experience many levels of dogma from opposing angles.
+And what I’ve found is that both sides (left-wing, right-wing, and everything between) are saturated with pride and self-righteousness.

-Perceived esoteric knowledge can be alluring.
 That feeling of having arrived, of having figured it all out.
 And this feeling doesn’t require religion either.
 Agnostics, atheists, scientists, humanists, holistic health proponents, natural food proponents, vegans, you name it, can all step into the same snare.
-One doesn’t need beliefs in the supernatural to pride themselves on being “woke,” on being enlightened:
+One doesn’t need beliefs in the supernatural to pride themselves on being woke:

-“Here here, look what we’re selling – we’ve found the true meaning of life, we’ve got it all figured out.
-There are no more illusions, our eyes are wide open – we’ve found the true path to happiness, fulfillment, and health.
-We are the ones who walk in the light, everyone else walks in the dark.
+“Look everyone, we’ve found the true meaning of life—there are no more illusions and our eyes are wide open.
+We’ve found the one true path to health, happiness, and fulfillment.
+We are the ones who walk in the light and everyone else walks in the dark.
 We are superior.”

+This philosophical phenomenon surrounds me yet it’s also within me: the longing to arrive, to be in the know.
+At every turn in theology/ideology I encounter it.
 But does this mean there is no absolute truth to be found, that all is relative?
-On the contrary: Some of us have found more truth than others, each of us knows a truth the other doesn’t know, and vice versa, to varying degrees.
-There are real truths and real falsehoods.
-A revelation/awakening/conversion can be life-changing in extremely positive ways, producing much good fruit.
-And Jesus said that good/bad fruit is a measurement of truth.
-A bad tree does not bear good fruit.
+On the contrary: Some of us have found more truth than others, each of us knows a truth that the other doesn’t know, and vice versa, to varying degrees.
+There are real truths and real falsehoods, there is wealth and poverty.
+A revelation/awakening/conversion can be life-changing in positive ways and produce much good fruit.
+And Jesus did say that good or bad fruit is a measurement of truth.
+(For a bad tree does not bear good fruit.)

-No matter where we are on life’s journey, we must stay aware of the vanity of enlightenment so that we can resist it at every turn, mortifying pride wherever it rears.
-No matter how confident we feel in our beliefs, how certain, we must always acknowledge the possibility of being mistaken in various areas.
-We can be completely right in one regard and wholly wrong in another.
-Our beliefs are abstract; the concrete is how we treat people.
-If we stay humble, our hearts remain fertile ground for growth.
+So no matter where we are on life’s journey, we must remain aware of the vanity of enlightenment so that we can resist it at every turn—mortifying pride wherever it rears.
+Because no matter how confident we feel in our beliefs, how certain, we must acknowledge the possibility of being mistaken in various areas.
+To remember that we can be completely right in one regard but wholly wrong in another.